forta-network/docs/docs/security-deploy.md

 The Foundation has required deployment through GitHub CI and OpenZeppelin's Defender product.
 For off-chain assets, critical pull requests must go through a required review that upon the merge are gated by successful tests, node scanner software is gated through a state update in the ScannerNodeVersion contract, and smart contract deployments/changes are handled through OpenZeppelin’s Defender product and relayers and are controlled by multisigs.
 This process ensures that the Forta Network cannot be changed, even in the event of a security breach by an individual involved in any of the development processes.

+Lastly, most of the contracts in the Forta Network are [upgradeable](https://docs.openzeppelin.com/contracts/4.x/upgradeable).
+Therefore, if you are going to interact with an Upgradeable contract, **always use the Proxy address**.

 ### Multi-Sig
 Forta is managed through three main Gnosis Safe Multi Sig contracts: